sonikanishk/COVID-19-Tracker-India/README.md

 # COVID-19-Tracker-India
-This Web App tracks the growth and gives the current status of corona in India
+This Web App tracks the growth and gives the current status of corona in India and the World